 The United Kingdom public sector maintains high standards of probity and has a good reputation for protecting the public purse.
 Shenfield High School and Academy Board of Governors share these high standards and reputation and are committed to protecting the public funds entrusted to them so that the maximum amount of resources can be used for their intended purpose.

 As part of the School’s and Governing Body’s commitment to protecting public funds, and to make the most efficient and effective use of the resources they are responsible for, it is essential that the risk to the School of financial losses due to fraud, corruption and financial impropriety is minimised.

+This policy should be read in conjunction with the schools finance regulations and the latest staff code of conduct (which includes whistle blowing policies), as appropriate.

 Commitment